 Best Decking From Consumer Reports' Tests

-Our extensive tests expose aluminum, composite, and wood options to extreme conditions to see which ones hold up for the long haul
+Our extensive tests expose aluminum, composite, and wood decking to extreme conditions, to see which ones hold up for the long haul

-Pretty much any deck will look great when it’s brand-new, but how materials hold up over time can vary considerably.
+When you’re choosing between decking boards, know that pretty much any deck will look great when it’s brand-new, but how materials hold up over time can vary considerably.
 A deck built with subpar materials will start showing its age in a year or two.
 Fast-forward a decade, and a wooden deck that was beautiful that first summer might have warped or cracked wooden boards.
-Even a composite deck might have a faded finish, or a span that sags between joists.
+Even a composite deck might have a faded finish or a span that sags between joists.

 Historically, most decks were made from wood, such as pressure-treated pine or cedar.
-But a proliferation of new materials, including aluminum, composites, and vinyl, offer compelling alternatives—any of which might be extra-appealing against the backdrop of an ongoing lumber shortage.
+But a proliferation of new materials, including aluminum, composites, and vinyl, offer compelling alternatives.

 How CR Tests Decking